Sometimes you just

 - Meanwhile, in a large mixing bowl, whisk together the flour, granulated sugar, cocoa powder, baking powder, baking soda, and salt.
 Set aside.

 - To the bowl with the cooled chocolate, whisk in the coffee, yogurt, egg, vanilla extract until smoothly combined.
 Pour the wet mixture into the bowl with the dry ingredients.
 With a rubber spatula, stir to combine.
 Stop as soon as the flour disappears.

 - Stir in the remaining chopped chocolate.
 Divide the batter evenly between the 12 muffin cups.

-- Bake the muffins for 16-20 minutes, until a toothpick inserted into center of a muffin comes out clean without any wet batter clinging to it.
-Place the pan on a cooling rack and cool in the pan for 5 minutes, then carefully unmold the muffins and transfer to the rack to finish cooling completely.
+- Bake the muffins for 16-20 minutes, until a toothpick inserted into the center of a muffin comes out clean without any wet batter clinging to it.
+Place the pan on a cooling rack and cool in the pan for 5 minutes, then carefully unmold the muffins and transfer them to the rack to finish cooling completely.
 Serve warm or at room temperature.

 - TO STORE: Line the bottom of an airtight storage container with a paper towel and place the muffins in a single layer on top.
 Add another paper towel on top of your muffins to absorb the excess moisture.
 Store at room temperature for up to 4 days.

 - TO REHEAT: You can enjoy these muffins at room temperature or reheat them in the microwave until warm.

 - TO FREEZE: Wrap the muffins individually in plastic, and store them in a ziptop bag.
 Freeze for up to 2 months.
 Let thaw at room temperature or reheat in the microwave.